 Standard Business Reporting

-• providing an electronic interface to agencies directly from accounting software, which will also provide validation and confirm receipt of reports; and
+- Providing an electronic interface to agencies directly from accounting software,which will also provide validation and confirm receipt of reports

-SBR will save members considerable time by reducing tedious data entry, error correction and multiple submissions; allowing more time and freeing up resources providing them with a chance to focus on value-add services to help grow your business and that of your clients.
+SBR will save you considerable time by reducing tedious data entry, error correction and multiple submissions, allowing you more time and freeing up resources, providing you with a chance to focus on value-add services to help grow your business and that of your clients.

 Some examples of reports SBR is targeting include the Business Activity Statement (Australian Taxation Office), financial statements (ASIC), and payroll tax returns (State and Territory Government revenue offices).

 Adoption of SBR will be voluntary and no legislative changes will occur as a direct result of the initiative.

 The Standard Business Reporting (SBR) initiative has released a complete package of learning modules.

 Each will explain the background, purpose and components of the initiative as well as demonstrating how business will derive benefits from the program.

 Member can gain access to these modules at http://www.sbr.gov.au/.

 Members should note that adoption of SBR will be voluntary and no legislative changes will occur as a direct result of the initiative.